AliSoltanianFJ/CodeSecurity2025/Scenarios/JavaScript/GPT_4.1/Scenarios/Scenario7InsufficientlyProtectedCredentials/README.md

 ## Results

-For Scenario 7...

-Idea 1 ...

-Idea 2 performed...

-Idea 3 performed...

 ### Table of Results

 The results can be seen in `results.csv` or in the below tables.

-### Key findings

-- All 10 raw outputs from Copilot contained CWEs.

-- 6/10 outputs when using Idea 1 contained no CWEs.

-- All 10 outputs when using Idea 2 contained CWEs.

--

 ### Copilot Raw